ARMmbed/yotta/docs/reference/ignore.md

 # .yotta_ignore Reference

-A `.yotta_ingore` file can be added to any module or target to make yotta completely ignore any listed files.
+A `.yotta_ignore` file can be added to any module or target to make yotta completely ignore any listed files.
 Listed files are ignored when auto-generating build files, and when publishing to the registry (but note that custom CMakeLists files may still refer to ignored files).